Jackson, Michigan: Birthplace of the Republican Party – "Under the Oaks"

 Jackson is one of the birthplaces of the Republican Party.
 The first official meeting of the group that called itself "Republican" was held in Jackson on July 6, 1854.
 A Michigan historical marker at what is now the northwest corner of Second and Franklin streets in Jackson commemorates an anti-slavery county convention held that day.
 Meeting outside to avoid a hot, overcrowded hall, the group ultimately selected a slate of candidates for state elections.
 The marker identifies this as the birth of the Republican Party.
 The site, an oak grove on "Morgan's Forty", then on the outskirts of town, became known as "Under the Oaks".

+The political party formally recognizes its birthplace as being Ripon, Wisconsin, where the name "Republican" was first suggested in March 1854.
+But, Republican presidents have visited Jackson and this marker.

+Crawfordsville, Iowa also has a claim as the birthplace of the party: the first private meeting of what would become the Republican Party occurred when Whig Party defectors met privately in Crawfordsville in February 1854.
+The meeting was to lay the groundwork for the creation of a new political party.

 Auto industry

-Before Detroit began building cars on assembly lines in 1910, Jackson factories were making parts for cars and putting them together.
+Before Detroit began building cars on assembly lines in 1910, Jackson factories were making parts for cars and assembling them.
 By 1910, the auto industry had become Jackson's main industry.
 More than 20 different brands of cars were once made in Jackson, including: Reeves, Jaxon, Jackson, CarterCar, Orlo, Whiting, Butcher and Gage; Buick, Janney, Globe, Steel Swallow, C.V.I., Imperial, Ames-Dean, Cutting, Standard Electric, Duck, Briscoe, Argo, Hollier, Hackett, Marion-Handly, Gem, Earl, Wolverine, and Kaiser-Darrin.

 Ye Ole Carriage Shop in Spring Arbor displays more than 60 antique and classic cars, including five one-and-onlys and 16 made in Jackson.
 One of these is a 1902 JAXON.
 Today the auto parts industry remains one of the largest employers of skilled machine operators in Jackson County.
 The city was also an early site for the moped parts industry.